VIU Scholarship, Research, and Creative Activity

 Impacts of the Research Support Fund at VIU

-The Research Support Fund is critical to VIU as we build systems to support research.
+The Research Support Fund is critical to VIU as we build and maintain systems to support research.
 Without this grant, VIU would need to find alternative sources of funding to support administrative and regulatory processes that are imperative in order for us to maintain eligibility to receive Tri-Agency funding.

 Some of the general benefits of the RSF at VIU include: